-Since the beginnings of the COVID-19 pandemic, many businesses shifted to utilizing virtual platforms to continue operations, hold meetings, and stay connected with leadership, staff, clients, and even other companies.
+Burnout is usually defined as a state of exhaustion caused by prolonged stress.
+During the COVID-19 pandemic, many businesses shifted to utilizing virtual platforms to continue operations, hold meetings, and stay connected with leadership, staff, clients, and even other companies.
 In addition, many faced the added responsibility of ensuring school-aged children were completing their schoolwork from home, requiring a substantial amount of time and attention during regular business hours.
+Regardless if WFH is here to stay, we're increasingly living in a virtual environment and virtual burnout will continue to be a threat to consider.

 It is highly likely the initial barrage of day-to-day, back-to-back virtual meetings presented a personal challenge for many, especially those who had previously not experienced this type of “work from home” environment.
 The constant engagement through audio and visual means can contribute to an increase in stress, leading to burnout if not carefully managed.